moodle-an-hochschulen/moodle-block_people/README.md

 This setting allows you to control which users appear in this block.
 Users need to have at least one of these roles in a course to be shown in the block.

+#### Show multiple roles

+This setting allows you to control if users who have more than one of the roles configured above are listed once or multiple times in this block.
+If this setting is disabled, users will be only listed with the first role they have according to the global role sort order.
+If this setting is enabled, users will be listed within each of their roles.

 ### 2. Participants page